Click on the down arrow for a much more detailed explanation of the answer.

 Since almost all were purchased by schools, it's legacy is more dependent on how many people used it, and were inspired by it, which far eclipses the small number of machines.

 While only around 52 were made, almost all Kenbak-1s were sold to high schools, colleges, and technical schools.
-So many hundreds of students from 1971 to 1976 and beyond used these to get their first exposure to computer programming.
+Hundreds of students from 1971 to 1976 and beyond used these to get their first exposure to computer programming.
 This was a pivotal time when every high school wanted to start their own computer classes.
-But in addition to the hundreds who learned to program on a Kenbak-1, thousands of other people saw the ubiquitous advertisements or heard about this first real computer for under $1000 and were inspired to imagine a world of affordable computers.
-The Kenbak-1 left a legacy of interest and imagination which eclipsed it's very dismal production numbers.
-Even 50+ years later, many enthusiasts and hobbyists continue to put together kits and reproductions and learn to program a Kenbak-1, trying to get a deeper understanding of one of the ancestors of our modern computer.
+But even people who never saw a Kenbak-1 in person were likely inspired by the idea of a $750 computer.
+Thousands of people and educators saw the many advertisements and it got them imaging a world where they could have their own computer.
+The Kenbak-1 left a legacy of interest and imagination which eclipsed it's very dismal sales numbers.
+Now 50+ years later, hundreds of enthusiasts still buy and make Kenbak-1 reproductions and learn to program them, share programs, and share the joy of experiencing this ancestor of modern computers.

 Yes.
-As of late summer 2024, John and his wife Eleanor are living in New Hampshire, and getting ready to celebrate his 95th birthday on December 24, 2024.
+As of 2025, John and his wife Eleanor are living in New Hampshire.